Yord/shargs/README.md

 See the [Command-specific Parsers](#command-specific-parsers) section to learn more.

 `parser` applies the stages in the given order.
-For each stage, the checks are applied first, followed by the other stages.
+For each stage, the checks are applied first, followed by the stages.

 #### `argv` Checks